-Students wishing to be admitted to this specialization must have an earned baccalaureate degree.
-As this is a professional degree, students must be employed as full-time teachers or administrators during the course of study.
-The program chair must approve the program of study (Form A) prior to the start of the program.
+Students wishing to be admitted to this specialization must have an earned baccalaureate degree in Education.
+Student with non-education baccalaureate degrees with teaching experience may also be admitted, however those with no teaching experience will be required to take 9 hours of undergraduate coursework prior to enrolling in the program.
+The Program Coordinator must approve the program of study (Form A) prior to the start of the program for all students.